-a.
-If you have or develop an illness, mental health condition or disability, while in residence, that impacts or may impact on your success at university we encourage you to register with the University Access and Inclusion (A&I) Office.

-A&I can provide support in a variety of ways.

-- By creating an Education Access Plan (EAP)

-outlining the recommended reasonable

-adjustments to ensure you are not

-disadvantaged by your registered condition.

-These adjustments are based on your

-supporting documentation from a licensed

-medical practitioner and can include both

-academic adjustments and accessibility to
+- 4.4.1.
+If you have or develop an illness, mental health condition or disability, while in residence, that impacts or may impact on your success at university we encourage you to register with the University Accessibility Office.
+The Accessibility Office can provide support in a variety of ways: - By creating an Education Access Plan (EAP) outlining the recommended reasonable adjustments to ensure you are not disadvantaged by your registered condition.
+These adjustments are based on your supporting documentation from a licensed medical practitioner and can include both academic adjustments and accessibility to campus adjustments;

-campus adjustments,

-- By advocating on your behalf to your academic College and with course conveners/lecturers on implementing these reasonable adjustments.

-- Put in place accessible parking, make recommendations, and advise on modifications to residences to accommodate your registered condition and ensure accessibility to lectures and tutorials.

-- b.
-Residential staff will do their best to implement the reasonable adjustments recommended by A&I within your Residence. - c.
-A Reasonable Adjustment Plan (RAP) can be drafted with Residence Management if they believe such a plan will support the student to continue to live in the Residence. - d.
-If a serious illness or disability affects you while in Residence and the University is unable to make reasonable and appropriate adjustments necessary to accommodate your needs in the Residence, the University may terminate your Occupancy Agreement.
+- By advocating on your behalf to your academic College and with course conveners/lecturers on implementing these reasonable adjustments; or - Put in place accessible parking, make recommendations, and advise on modifications to residences to accommodate your registered condition and ensure accessibility to lectures and tutorials. - 4.4.2.
+Residential staff will do their best to implement the reasonable adjustments recommended by the Accessibility Office within your Residence. - 4.4.3.
+A Reasonable Adjustment Plan for Student Accommodation (RAP-SA) can be drafted with Residence Management if they believe such a plan will support you to continue to live in the Residence. - 4.4.4.
+If a serious illness or disability affects you while in Residence, it may not be possible for the University to make the adjustments necessary to accommodate your needs in the Residence.

-4.6.
+4.5.
 Assistance animals